 Modern Foreign Language graduates are sought by universities and employers for their highly-specialised skills.
-Popular career routes include education (such as research or teaching), law, media, journalism, advertising, public relations and politics.
+Popular career routes include education (such as research or teaching), law, media, journalism, marketing, business, public relations, politics and charity work.
 Language skills are in demand and can be used in almost any career, particularly within businesses that trade internationally.